 I’ve always enjoyed sitting around a campfire or relaxing by the big fire pit at my favorite restaurant.
-However, I never considered having a fire pit at home until a friend of mine got one with a table around it.
+However, I never considered having a fire pit and swivel chairs as a dining table set at home until a friend of mine got one.
+That changed everything.

 Not only could I enjoy a crackling fire, but I could easily eat, drink and entertain around it.
 Once I got my own, it quickly become my favorite table in the house.

 (This may have something to do with the fact that I can lean back in my adirondack chair and put my feet up on the fire it surround without the slightest bit of guilt.)